 Establish “non-negotiable principles”

-You may feel embarrassed to say, “I can’t make a meeting before 9 because I have to get my kids to school,” or “I need to be done by 6 so I can spend time with my family.”
-But setting these boundaries doesn’t make you less professional; it shows that you understand what will help you stay consistent in the long run.
+You may feel embarrassed to say, “I can’t make a meeting before 9 because I have to get the kids to school,” or “I need to finish work by 6 so I can spend time with my family.”
+But setting these boundaries doesn’t make you less professional; it shows that you understand what will help you stay consistent over the long term.

 Being clear and consistent about your personal principles will help you avoid misunderstandings, hidden tensions, and set an example for a healthier work environment.